-When you’re trying to plan for investment returns, look to what stocks have done in recent years, and what the economy is doing at any time you’re looking to invest, especially if you are over 50.
+When you’re trying to plan for investment returns, look at what stocks have done in recent years, and what the economy is doing at any time you’re looking to invest, especially if you are over 50.

-And when investing, undervalued assets will naturally help reduce risk from being heavily invested in overvalued markets.
+When investing, undervalued assets will naturally help reduce risk from being heavily invested in overvalued markets.